 On the day of your allocated bronchoscopy visit, you will not be able to eat or drink from midnight before the procedure.
 For this procedure, you will need to be with us for several hours and you should plan to have the day off from work.
-In the morning, before the procedure, we will perform routine checks and go through any symptoms you have.
-A small plastic tube called a cannula will be inserted into your arm (for giving medication, see below) and we will take blood samples.
-A urinary pregnancy test will be performed for people of childbearing potential.
+In the morning, before the procedure, we will complete routine checks and go through any symptoms that you have.
+A small plastic tube called a cannula will be inserted into your arm (for giving medication, see below), we will take blood samples and you may have a throat swab performed to look at the 'microbiome'.
+A urinary pregnancy test will be completed for people of childbearing potential.